 Every city should have a few great bottle shops, especially if that city is known for beer.
 In my opinion, Portland needs more neighborhood bottle shops; there’s something special about buying beer from a place that specializes in beer and beer alone.
+Here is my guide to some of the best beer shops in Portland Oregon.

 A good bottle shop is a place where anyone can go for simple advice—on food pairings, styles, glassware, cellaring, etc.—without feeling intimidated.
 It should have a good selection, which does not mean carrying the Congolese lager you had on safari ten years ago, but having some standards plus a range of bottles you can’t find at good grocery stores.